By Tim Lambert

 In 1984 the UK broke off diplomatic relations with Libya after a policewoman was killed outside the Libyan embassy in London.
 In 1986 a bomb exploded in a German nightclub.
 The USA believed Libyans were involved so they bombed Libya.

-Meanwhile in 1999 the Italian government apologised for the brutal conquest of Libya decades earlier.
+Meanwhile in 1999 the Italian government apologized for the brutal conquest of Libya decades earlier.

-However in 2011 there was a revolution in Libya and Gadaffi was killed.
-A transitional government took over and democratic elections were held in Libya in 2012.
+However in 2011 there was a revolution in Libya and Gaddafi was killed.